Ronald Durham

-L. Ronald Durham is an American civil right activist, pastor and a Baptist minister from Daytona Beach Florida.
-He has been a pastor at Greater Friendship Baptist Church in Daytona Beach, Florida, leader of local National Action Network and has been in ministry for thirty-eight years.
+L. Ronald Durham is an American civil rights activist, pastor and a Baptist minister.
+He has been a pastor at First Baptist Church in Anderson, New Jersey, First Mt.
+Zion Baptist Church in Newark, New Jersey, and Greater Friendship Baptist Church in Daytona Beach, Florida.
+He also helped organize the local chapter of the local National Action Network in Daytona Beach, and has been in ministry for over fifty years.

 Early life

-Raised by his grandparents from birth, he learned early that if you want things in life you have to work for them.
-His grandparents were of meager means and he wanted to have the same nice clothes as some of his classmates.
+Durham was born and raised in Passaic, New Jersey, where he graduated in 1968 from Passaic High School.
+He began his ministry at the age of 16, having been licensed by Rev. T. H. Alexander of Union Baptist Church in Passaic.

-Keeping the family earnings in mind he wasn't sure that he would be able to attend any college or university, but everything occurred in a messianic way.
-He attended Shaw University in Raleigh, North Carolina for four years on a full scholarship provided to him by a complete stranger.
-From Shaw University, he went on to Evangel Christian University in Monroe, Louisiana where he earned his Doctoral degree.
+He attended Shaw University in Raleigh, North Carolina for four years on a full scholarship provided to him by a complete stranger, graduating in 1972.
+He went on to Evangel Christian University in Monroe, Louisiana where he earned his Doctoral degree.

 Activism

-He has been an active activist and raised voice against the wrongdoings and injustices at a broader level.
-He met the Rev. Al Sharpton during a protest of racial profiling on the New Jersey Turnpike by the State Police and he has been working together with Sharpton for two decades.
+He has been an activist against wrongdoings and injustices at a broader level.
+He met the Rev. Al Sharpton during a protest of racial profiling on the New Jersey Turnpike by the New Jersey State Police and he has been working together with Sharpton for two decades.

-Durham along with Rev. Sharpton organized the rally held at Fort Mellon Park in Sanford, Florida on March 21st, 2012 after the slaying of young Trayvon Martin by George Zimmerman.
+Durham along with Rev. Sharpton organized the rally held at Fort Mellon Park in Sanford, Florida on March 21, 2012, after the slaying of young Trayvon Martin by George Zimmerman.
 Working with local churches, Durham selected the park as the location after meeting with Sanford city officials.
 It was estimated that more than 30,000 people from all over the United States and visitors from around the world were in attendance.
-The demonstration was peaceful and no irregularity was seen, even the traffic patterns were not disrupted.
+The demonstration was peaceful.